TouchSurgery1-M

 Problem Statement

-As it happens with startups, I joined TS with an MVP already in existence.
+I joined TS with an MVP already in existence.
 Yet stakeholders believed both the app and the brand needed urgent redesign.

 Empathise, Understand, Research

-Group 1 pictured above was the main target, being composed of trainees in their first day in Med School—, practising surgeons, up to senior attending surgeons.
-A fourth persona could be thought to be overlapping with the latter: The Authors, highly experienced pioneers in revolutionary surgical procedures such as Ear Reconstruction, Hip Replacement and so on.
+A fourth group could be thought to overlap with the latter: The authors, highly experienced pioneers in revolutionary surgical procedures such as Ear Reconstruction, Hip Replacement and so on.

 Design Process